Can you pay to remove negative items from your credit report?

 She has a Bachelor's Degree in Finance from the University of South Florida, where she graduated magna cum laude.
 Today, her passion lies in helping readers learn how to manage debt and credit issues and understand other complex financial topics.

-If you’ve got poor credit and need cash fast, here are safer ways to borrow.
+If you have poor credit and need cash fast, there are safer ways to borrow than predatory payday loans.

 Voluntary repossession won’t necessarily help your credit.